InnerSourceCommons/innersourcecommons.org/content/community/_index.md

       </div>
       <div class="col-lg-6 col-md-7">
         <p class="h2 section-title">Stay Connected</p>
-        <p class="mb-4">Most of the action in the community happens in our Slack Channel.
-Click here to join!
-You can also keep informed about the InnerSource Commons news, events and activities by signing up to our mailing list, following us on Twitter, subscribing to our YouTube Channel, joining the LinkedIn Group.</p>
+        <p class="mb-4">Keep informed about InnerSource Commons news, events and activities by signing up to our mailing list, following us on Twitter, subscribing to our YouTube Channel, or joining the LinkedIn Group.</p>
         <p class="h3 section-title">Sign in to our mailing list</p>
         <div class="mailing-box">
           <form class="form-inline">